JoacimWall/joacimwall.github.io/blog_source/docs/grpc_in_xamarin.md

 Screenshots in this article is from Visual Studio For Mac but the process is the same for the Windows version of Visual Studio.
 Create a gRPC project by select the template "gRPC Service" in new solution in Visual Studio and click "Next".

-I will name this Service "Grpc.Server" and press create in the next dialog.
+I will name this service "Grpc.Server" and press create in the next dialog.
 ![Screenshot](img/grpc_in_xamarin/create_server_project.png)

 After this we need to update the Grpc.AspNetCore NuGet to latest in my case 2.34.0